CreatorDev/creator-wifire-mobile-app/README.md

 ## Dependencies
 The complete IoT demonstration requires:
-* a device, or several devices, to monitor and manage (in this case the WiFire)
+* a device, or several devices, to monitor and manage (see the [Creator Wifire application](https://github.com/CreatorDev/creator-wifire-app))
 * a device management server supporting suitable Lightweight machine to machine (LWM2M) protocols (see the [Creator device server](https://github.com/CreatorDev/DeviceServer))
-* a mobile application to configure and manage devices remotely via the device server (see the Creator mobile application)
+* a mobile application to configure and manage devices remotely via the device server

 The main functions of the mobile application are: